Whitby Family Footcare Clinic

 Symptoms of IT Band Friction Syndrome

-Possible hip discomfort if proximal ITB is irritated
+• Possible hip discomfort if the upper ITB is irritated

-ITBS can be stubborn and requires a combination of activity modification, strengthening, and biomechanical correction.
+ITBS often requires a combination of activity modification, strengthening, and biomechanical correction.

 Activity Modification